TeacherGaming/minecraftedu-resourcepack/README.md

-# MinecraftEdu Resourcepack
+# MinecraftEdu Resource Pack

-Default resourcepack for MinecraftEdu.
+Default resource pack for MinecraftEdu.
 This repository will be updated as we update the resource pack inside MinecraftEdu.
-Feel free to fork & show off your changes & custom resourcepacks! :)
+Feel free to fork & show off your changes & custom resource packs! :)

 ## License